superg/redumper/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner-direct-single.svg)](https://stand-with-ukraine.pp.ua)
 # redumper
-Copyright 2021-2023 Hennadiy Brych
+Copyright 2021-2024 Hennadiy Brych

 ## Intro
-redumper is a low-level byte perfect disc dumper.
-It supports incremental dumps, advanced SCSI/C2 repair, intelligent audio CD offset detection and a lot of other features.
+redumper is a low-level byte perfect CD disc dumper.
+It supports incremental dumps, advanced SCSI/C2 repair, intelligent audio CD offset detection and a lot of other features. redumper also is a general purpose DVD/HD-DVD/Blu-ray disc dumper.
+DVD and later media format dumping is implemented using high-level mode thus most of the complexities described in this document are related to the CD technology.
+If you intend to dump DVD media and later, you usually can use any drive and it just works.
 Everything is written from scratch in C++.

-## Disc Support
-CD/DVD/HD-DVD/Blu-ray discs are supported.

 ## Operating Systems Support
 Available for Windows, Linux and macOS.